selmansem/pycourse/README.md

 -   Explain *lambda* funcions.
 ### Modules [example](modules.py)
 -   Define and explain the three ways to get modules.
+-   How to create and impelement your own modules.
 -   [How to install third party modules.](#how-to-get-third-party-modules)

 ## My modules: